-We know our Inner Children want to be loved, protected, heard, reassured tangibly of our love, and guided to grow up emotionally into happy and healthy adults.
+We know our Inner Children want to be loved, protected, heard, reassured by respectful, gentle touch of our love, and guided to grow up emotionally into happy and healthy adults.
 Our job in recovery is to become the loving parents they want who will love, protect, hear, hug, and heal them.